 Variations & Substitutions

-- Pumpkin Pie Spice Substitute | If you don’t have pumpkin pie spice, (make your own!) or replace it with ¾ teaspoon cinnamon + ¼ teaspoon of each of these spices; ginger, allspice, cloves, or nutmeg (or some combination, omit spices you dislike, increase spices you love!)
+- Pumpkin Pie Spice Substitute – If you don’t have pumpkin pie spice, (make your own!) or replace it with ¾ teaspoon cinnamon + ¼ teaspoon of each of these spices: ginger, allspice, cloves, or nutmeg (or some combination, omit spices you dislike, increase spices you love!)

-- Additions | Want to change up the recipe and get a little adventurous?
-Feel free to add chopped walnuts, grated carrot pieces, or even raisins.
-Heck- why not add chocolate chips?!
+- Additions – Feel free to add chopped nuts; walnuts, pecans, grated carrots, cranberries, or even raisins.
+Heck, why not add chocolate chips?!
 You can even pipe in a cream cheese filling.

 - Out of Muffin Cups?
 No problem.
 Either grease your muffin pan or use squares of parchment paper pressed into the muffin form.